 2: Low or No Fees

 You may also want to make sure any extra interest you’re earning isn’t eaten up by fees.
 In fact, avoiding the usual fees can be a good reason to switch banks.
-Minimum balance fees, maintenance fees, paper statement fees, savings withdrawal fees, out-of-network ATM fees, and overdraft and NSF fees (that last one is for non-sufficient funds) can add up over time and take a chunk of your savings.
+Minimum balance fees, maintenance fees, paper statement fees, savings withdrawal fees, out-of-network ATM fees, and overdraft/non-sufficient funds (NSF) fees can add up over time and take a chunk of your savings.

 3: Better Online and Mobile Banking

-When it comes to how to manage a bank account, consumers want it to be fast and simple.
+When it comes to managing a bank account, today’s consumers generally want it to be fast and simple.
 Many have gotten accustomed to 24/7 banking.
-It used to be that online banks offered the most advanced electronic services.
-To compete, many bricks-and-mortar banks have improved their websites and mobile apps.
+It used to be that online banks offered the most advanced digital services.
+To compete, many brick-and-mortar banks have improved their websites and mobile apps.
 But whether it’s an online or traditional bank, not all portals are the best they can be.

-Make sure the banks you’re considering offer a secure, easy-to-use, state-of-the-art platform.
+When looking for a new bank account, you’ll want to make sure the bank you’re considering offers a secure, easy-to-use, state-of-the-art platform.
 Can you pay bills, scan mobile deposits, check your real-time balance, change your password, report possible fraud, and complete other functions at any time and almost anywhere you have a secure connection?
 Is there a chat or phone function available to get help if you need it?
 If possible, talk to other customers to see if they’ve experienced any glitches or compromised security.

 If you are lacking the convenience of online and mobile banking, you may want to rethink where you bank for these reasons.
 There are many pros to online and mobile banking, and you should be enjoying them.